tntranloc/Teaching_Materials/README.md

 - Making sampling maps
 - Multivariate evolution

-## Extra Topics:
+## Additional Topics:
 - Project Planner
 - How to make an effective poster
-- Giving feedback
+- Giving and receiving feedback

 ## Repository Structure
 In each dedicated folder: